2-vector bundles: Introduction

-We think of the surjective submersion $Y\to X$ in terms of a generalized covering of $X$: An open cover $(U_i)_{i \in I}$ of $X$ gives rise to a surjective submersion $Y = \coprod_{i \in I} U_i \to X$ (in fact, a local diffeomorphism), but allowing general surjective submersions is convenient in practice.
-We emphasize that here the submersion $Y\to X$ is not fixed, and can, in general, not be chosen to be trivial (\ie $Y = X$).
+We think of the surjective submersion $Y\to X$ in terms of a generalized open cover of $X$: any open cover $(U_i)_{i \in I}$ of $X$ gives rise to a surjective submersion $Y = \coprod_{i \in I} U_i \to X$ (in fact, a local diffeomorphism); yet, allowing general surjective submersions is often convenient in practice.
+We emphasize that every super 2-vector bundle has its individual surjective submersion $Y \to X$, and that in general it cannot be assumed to be trivial (i.e., $Y=X$).

 The isomorphism class of the typical fibre of the algebra bundle $\mathcal{A}$ in \eqref{TwoVBDiagramIntro} is not an invariant under isomorphisms of super 2-vector bundles.
-However, we show that its Morita class is an invariant, which we call the Morita class of the super 2-vector bundle $\mathcal{V}$; it is the higher analog of the rank of an ordinary vector bundle.
-As for the rank, a standard argument shows that the Morita class is locally constant, i.e., constant on each connected component of $X$.
+However, it turns out that its Morita class is an invariant, which we call the Morita class of the super 2-vector bundle $\mathscr{V}$; it is the higher analog of the rank of an ordinary vector bundle.

 For each manifold $X$, we obtain a bicategory $\stwoVectBdl_k(X)$ of super 2-vector bundles on $X$, and one may ask for a classification, i.e., a description of the set of isomorphism classes.
-It turns out that super 2-vector bundles with Morita class a super algebra $A$ are classified in terms of the first \v{C}ech cohomology with values in the automorphism 2-group $\AUT(A)$ of $A$.
-This is the Lie 2-group presented as a smooth crossed module $A^\times_0 \stackrel{\curvearrowleft}{\to} \Aut(A)$, where $A_0^\times$, the group of even units in $A$, includes into $\Aut(A)$ as inner automorphisms, and $\Aut(A)$ acts on $A_0^\times$ in the standard way.
-Precisely, our result classification is the following; see \cref{th:class2vect} in the main text.
+In this article, we classify super 2-vector bundles of fixed Morita class $A$ in terms of the first \v{C}ech cohomology with values in the automorphism 2-group $\AUT(A)$ of $A$.
+As a Lie 2-group, the automorphism 2-group $\AUT(A)$ can be presented by a smooth crossed module $A^\times_0 \stackrel{\curvearrowleft}{\to} \Aut(A)$, where $A_0^\times$, the group of even units in $A$, includes into $\Aut(A)$ as inner automorphisms, and $\Aut(A)$ acts on $A_0^\times$ in the standard way.
+Precisely, our classification result is the following; see \cref{th:class2vect} in the main text.

-\begin{maintheorem} Let $A$ be a Picard-surjective super algebra satisfying the condition $\mathrm{HH}^1(A) = 0$ on its Hochschild cohomology.
+\begin{maintheorem} Let $A$ be a Picard-surjective super algebra.
 Then, there is a canonical bijection

 \ie super 2-vector bundles over X of Morita class A are classified by the \v{C}ech cohomology of X with values in $\AUT(A)$. \end{maintheorem}